sciseim/FusionMaParse/README.md

 1. Put your FusionMap output in a directory named "data" e.g. tumour1.txt tumour2.txt normal1.txt etc

-2. Ensure that FusionMapCutoff.pl is in your PATH —-or simply call the script using its absolute path— and run the script one directory down from “data”
+2. Ensure that FusionMapCutoff.pl is in your PATH —-or simply call the script using its absolute path— and run the script one directory down from the directory named “data”

-  the script will output "Please enter your desired chimaera/fusion transcript cutoff"
+  the script will display "Please enter your desired chimaera/fusion transcript cutoff"

   type in e.g. 50 for 50% and press the Enter key